hyperstack-org/hyperstack/README.md

 hyper-vis depends on `hyper-component` from [Ruby-Hyperloop](http://ruby-hyperloop.org) but can be used without it.

 vis.js is automatically imported for Ruby-Hyperloop.
-If you use webpacker, you may need to cancel the import in your config/intializers/hyperloop.rb
+If you get vis.js with webpacker, you may need to cancel the import in your config/intializers/hyperloop.rb
 ```ruby
   config.cancel_import 'vis/source/vis.js'
 ```